kashi618/Atlas-of-Thoughts/2. University/TU856 Year 2/Object Oriented Programming/Static - Java.md

 - Remember that `static`  is shared between each student object.

 ### Static Methods
+A static method allow you to use that method, on variables/objects from different classes.
+For example, the method `sumNums` can be used by objects of class Math. **BUT ALSO** on non related classes

+**Example**
 ```java showlinenumbers
 public class Math {
 	public static int  sumNums(int a,int b) {